GurjarKing/GurjarKing/README.md

 </pre>
 <strong>Daily News</strong>

-  - Apple's iPhone 12 Pro camera upgrades sharpen focus on serious photographers
+  - Daily Crunch: Apple introduces the iPhone 12
      <hr/>

-      - *Apple’s iPhone 12 Pro heaps improvements on the already-formidable power of its camera system, adding features that will be prized by “serious” photographers — that is to say, the type who like to really mess around with their shots after the fact.
-Of course …*
+      - *Apple embraces 5G, Facebook Messenger gets better integrated with Instagram and Kahoot raises $215 million.
+This is your Daily Crunch for October 13, 2020.
+The big story: Apple introduces the iPhone 12 Apple’s big event today kicked off with the announcement …*

-  - Snapchat among first to leverage iPhone 12 Pro's LiDAR Scanner for AR
+  - PopSockets is working on MagSafe-compatible iPhone accessories
       <hr/>

-      - *Apple introduced its latest flagship iPhone models, the iPhone 12 Pro and 12 Pro Max, at its iPhone event on Tuesday.
-Among other things, the devices sport a new LiDAR Scanner designed to allow for more immersive augmented reality (AR) experiences.
-Snapchat t…*
+      - *PopSockets will support Apple’s MagSafe technology, TechCrunch has confirmed — meaning you’ll soon be able to pop on and off these ubiquitous iPhone accessories without worrying about the sticker on the back losing its adhesiveness over time and needing a rin…*

-  - Apple's stock dips and Verizon's recovers during iPhone event
+  - Discuss the unbundling of early-stage VC with Unusual Ventures' Sarah Leary & John Vrionis
       <hr/>

-      - *Earlier today Apple announced a slew of new hardware.
-In case you’ve not yet caught up, there’s a $99 HomePod Mini coming, new iPhones, a new method for shouting at your electronics, the return of MagSafe, some cost-cutting masquerading as environmentalism an…*
+      - *This year has been everything but business as usual for the venture and tech community.
+And we still have a presidential election ahead of us.
+So, why not listen to the aptly-named experts over at Unusual Ventures?
+Partners Sarah Leary (co-founder of Nextdoor…*

-  - Apple’s iPhone 12, 12 mini, 12 Pro and 12 Pro Max: what’s the difference?
+  - Two Screens For Teachers will outfit all educators in Seattle Public Schools with a second monitor
       <hr/>

-      - *Gone are the days a company like Apple could simply roll out a single flagship handset or two.
-Consumer demands have evolved quite a bit in the more than 13 years since the company released its first smartphone, and its offerings have had to evolve with it.
-T…*
+      - *The admirable effort Two Screens For Teachers, which as you may guess is about getting teachers a second screen to use at home, has put together enough funds to get every educator in the Seattle Public School system a new monitor who needs one.
+They’re hoping…*

-  - Apple unveils its flagship 5G phones, the iPhone 12 Pro and Pro Max
+  - Apple's iPhone 12 Pro camera upgrades sharpen focus on serious photographers
       <hr/>

-       - *At Apple’s iPhone event on Tuesday, the company introduced a range of new phones, led by the just-announced flagships: the iPhone 12 Pro, starting at $999, and iPhone 12 Pro Max, starting at $1099.
-The new 5G-ready devices sport an all-screen Super Retina XDR…*
+       - *Apple’s iPhone 12 Pro heaps improvements on the already-formidable power of its camera system, adding features that will be prized by “serious” photographers — that is to say, the type who like to really mess around with their shots after the fact.
+Of course …*

 <br />